linkorb/objectstorage/README.md

 This can be solved by exposing the file system over a network share using technologies like NFS, SMB, etc.
 These sharing technologies have a set of limitations when applied to large-scale applications:

-* Limited scalablity: You can mount an NFS share from a small set of servers, it is not intended for large amounts of clients
+* **Limited scalablity**: You can mount an NFS share from a small set of servers, it is not intended for large amounts of clients
-* Single point of failure: When your NFS server fails, all your app-servers lose access to all the data
+* **Single point of failure**: When your NFS server fails, all your app-servers lose access to all the data
-* Scale up, instead of scale out: The amount of storage, and the performance, are limited to a single machine.
+* **Scale up, instead of scale out**: The amount of storage, and the performance, are limited to a single machine.
 You can buy a bigger machine, but you can't buy more machines to distribute the load (no partitioning)

 ### Benefits of object based storage

 Object based storage works differently: it does not support directories, filenames, etc.
 It simply stores raw 'data', by a 'key'.
 To store data in object storage, you write to a key.
 To read it back, you read from the key.
 There are no real 'filenames', or 'directories'.
 This level of abstraction brings you a set of benefits:

-* Transparant partitioning: You can easily partition the data by key.
+* **Transparant partitioning**: You can easily partition the data by key.
-* Scalability: you can access the data from as many application servers, without any of those servers having to mount a file-system.
+* **Scalability**: you can access the data from as many application servers, without any of those servers having to mount a file-system.
 It's accessed as a network service.
-* Flexible: As the interface to Object Storage is much simpler (get/set keys) than file system interfaces (read/write/copy/rename/mkdir/ls/rmdir/etc), it is easier to implement with different back-ends.
+* **Simple**: As the interface to Object Storage is much simpler (get/set keys) than file system interfaces (read/write/copy/rename/mkdir/ls/rmdir/etc)
+* **Flexible**: Because of it's simplicity, it is easier to implement with different physical storage back-ends.

 Specific implementations may offer further benefits, such as 'redundancy', 'caching', etc.